Who won Wood Vs Warrington II?

 He had beaten Michael Conlan on March 12, 2022, by technical knockout in the 12th round in their WBA World Featherweight championship fight at Motorpoint Arena, Nottingham.

-Warrington has beaten 2 of his last 5 opponents, stopping 1 of them, going the distance once.
+Warrington had beaten 2 of his last 5 opponents, stopping 1 of them, going the distance once.

-In his last fight, he defeated Asad Asif Khan on April 19, 2025, by unanimous decision in their 10 round contest at Park Community Arena, Sheffield, United Kingdom.
+In his last fight leading up to this contest, he had defeated Asad Asif Khan on April 19, 2025, by unanimous decision in their 10 round contest at Park Community Arena, Sheffield, United Kingdom.

 Prior to that, he had lost to Anthony Cacace on September 21, 2024, by unanimous decision in their 12 round contest at Wembley Stadium, London.